s-prechtl/PomeloNote/docs/index.md

 This is the best open source note app you will ever find.

 # Login
 When first entering the app, you will need to login.
-If you haven't got an account you may consider [registering](index.md#Register), or just not using the app at all.
+If you haven't got an account you may consider [registering](#Register), or just not using the app at all.
 ![login](images/login.png)

 # Register
 A username, an email and a password.
-{% if 1==1 %}
+{% if 1==2 %}
   SAMC
 {% endif %}
 ![register](images/register.png)